ReinforcedAIAudits/solidity-audit/README.md

 ### Validator <a id="validator-requirements"></a>

 For validator, a CPU machine with the same requirements as a local Subtensor is necessary.
-It is important to note that a GPU is not required for this implementation, as the primary functionality is handled by a [separate service](https://github.com/ReinforcedAIAudits/solidity-audit/blob/main/blackbox_example/validator_server.py) that operates independently of validator.

 ## Installation